hirneagabriel/IntroductionToRobotics/README.md

 # IntroductionToRobotics
-Repository used to implement the  homeworks for the Introduction to Robotics course
+Repository used to implement the laboratory homeworks for the Introduction to Robotics course.
+Each homework includes requirements, implementation details, code and image files.